janbernloehr/janbernloehr.github.io/_posts/2016-06-07-Compiling-UDF-with-ANSYS-16-and-Visual-Studio-2015.md

 ---
 {% include JB/setup %}

-# Compiling UDF with ANSYS 16 and Visual Studio 2015

 To compile User Defined Functions (UDF) with ANSYS you need to install a C++ compiler.
 ANSYS recommends Visual C++ which is freely available in form of [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).

 In this article I will only consider the case of x64 ANSYS.